Onemig Bondoc: At ABS-CBN

 Bondoc signed a five-year contract with the network and had his career managed by ABS-CBN Talent Center (now known as Star Magic).
 His first TV assignment with ABS-CBN was a one-month episode in the now-defunct drama anthology Star Drama Theatre.
 He played roles in the show ranging from light to heavy ones.
 Soon after, he became a regular fixture in the Sunday noontime variety show ASAP and appeared in the light dramedy Labs Ko Si Babe opposite Jolina Magdangal and Marvin Agustin.
 Though he was busy with television, he was not able to do movies for almost a year since he still had a movie contract with former mother studio Viva Films.
 At that time he severed ties with Viva and, as a result, he had to wait till his Viva movie contract expired.

 Bondoc made a movie comeback in 2000 in the horror trilogy Tabi-Tabi Po of FLT Films where he was paired with another former Viva talent Antoinette Taus; the movie suffered low sales at the box office.
 However, he made it up by finally making a box-office success movie called Trip with ABS-CBN's movie outfit Star Cinema in 2001.
 He was quickly given a follow-up movie in 2002, Jologs, which was also a successful hit.
 He did other projects like Attagirl and Pangako Sa 'Yo while working on Jologs.
 In 2003, Bondoc played the closet gay Wilson in the youth-oriented series Buttercup.
 His last TV series appearance was in 2004 on ABS-CBN's fantaserye Marina.
 That same year, he starred with the loveteam of Jericho Rosales and Kristine Hermosa in Ngayong Nandito Ka.

 At IBC-13

 Bondoc signed a two-year contract with the network of IBC 13.
 In 2005 his final television show called Chowtime Na! showed in 2005 to 2006.

 Advocacy

 In 2001, Bondoc was named as official spokesperson for youth and students by the National Youth Commission and Center for Students and Co-Curricular Affairs of the Department of Education.

 Businesses

-During his stay in showbiz, Onemig became an investor in his family's businesses.
+During his stay in showbiz, Bondoc became an investor in his family's businesses.
 Among his businesses was the Benedictine International School of Quezon City.

 Politics

-In 2013, Bondoc unsuccessfully ran for representative at the 2nd district of Bataan under Aksyon Demokratiko.
+In 2013, Bondoc ran for representative at the 2nd district of Bataan under Aksyon Demokratiko.
+Bondoc withdrew his candidacy before the election.